COVID-19 Vaccine Requirements

 Read the vaccination and/or revaccination guidelines for both domestic and international students.

 Students are required to participate in the COVID-19 Vaccine Database as part of the university's vaccine requirement and must either request an exemption or upload confirmation of their vaccination status.
 If you have not done so already, upload your vaccination status to the CMU Vaccine Database immediately.

 Faculty and Staff

-Faculty and staff are required to upload confirmation of vaccination status to the CMU Vaccine Database no later than September 30, which means those who are not yet vaccinated will need to soon make plans to receive the vaccine.
+Faculty and staff are required to upload confirmation of vaccination status to the CMU Vaccine Database immediately, which means those who are not yet vaccinated will need to soon make plans to receive the vaccine.

 Visit the Vaccine Database page for detailed instructions on how to enter your COVID-19 vaccine card information into the database.